Tennis-Wimbledon ends in tears for injured Serena | Sports-Games

 "I do feel it feels a tad more slippery maybe under the roof.
 I don't know if it's just a gut feeling.
 You do have to move very, very carefully out there.
 If you push too hard in the wrong moments, you do go down," Federer said.
 "I feel for a lot of players, it's super key to get through those first two rounds because the grass is more slippery, it is more soft.
 As the tournament progresses, usually it gets harder and easier to move on."

 Williams has been a Wimbledon finalist in her last four appearances but her bid to equal Margaret Court's record 24 Grand Slam singles titles has stalled since her last in Australia in 2017.
-With the absence this year of world number two Naomi Osaka and third-ranked Simona Halep, hopes were rising of another year to remember.
+With the absence this year of world number two Naomi Osaka and third-ranked Simona Halep, hopes were rising of another year to remember for the American.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)